Skip to main content

 This dataset holds 60 NetCDFs (*.nc) and three files in cloud optimized GeoTIFF (*.tif) format.

-The NetCDFs hold monthly mean estimates of CO2 flux in units of (g C m-2 month-1 x 10,000).
-For net ecosystem exchange (NEE), positive values indicate net CO2 sinks while negative values indicate CO2 sources.
+The NetCDFs hold monthly cumulative estimates of CO2 flux in units of (g C m-2 month-1 x 10,000).
+For net ecosystem exchange (NEE), negative values indicate net CO2 sinks while postive values indicate CO2 sources.
 For both gross primary production (GPP) and ecosystem respiration (Reco), higher values indicate larger fluxes.

 The values are in a projected coordinate system (ESRI: 102017; see GeoTIFF information below) at 1-km spatial resolution.
+Months are calendar months and vary in length from 28-31 days.
 The monthly time steps are measured in days since 2001-01-01 recorded in the time variable.
 Months are denoted by the middle day of each month.

 The file naming convention for NetCDFs is CO2Fluxes_Arctic_Boreal_<variable>_<year>.nc, where